irisTa56/ppap4lmp/README.md

 <img src="images/mermaid_sequence.svg" width="100%"><br/>

-* Actually, Generator stored as an item of UpdatePair is actually its subclass Element.
+* Actually, Generator stored as an item of UpdatePair is its subclass Element.
 An Element class instance has data (Json) as its member.
 * Updater has some subclasses: Starter, Adder.
 Starter updates empty data (initializing data) and Adder updates non-empty data (adding new properties to existing data).

 ## Usage example